 The Supreme Court of Georgia hears civil cases not covered by another court’s jurisdiction.
 A civil lawsuit can consist of any of the following:

 If you need assistance with your civil case, an experienced civil appeals lawyer can help you prepare and could represent you in the Georgia Supreme Court.

-How Many Appellate Courts Are There in Atlanta?
+How Many Are Appellate Courts There in Atlanta?

 In addition, a federal court of appeals, the United States Court of Appeals for the Eleventh Circuit, is located in Atlanta.
-The Eleventh Circuit has jurisdiction over federal cases arising in Alabama, Florida, and Georgia.
+The Eleventh Circuit has jurisdiction over federal cases in Alabama, Florida, and Georgia.